-We expect our research and development expenses to increase in future periods as our drug candidate development programs progress.
-These expenses include the costs related to the implementation and expansion of clinical trial sites and related patient enrollment, monitoring, program management and manufacturing expenses for active pharmaceutical ingredient, or API, drug product and drug substance for current and future clinical trials.
-Our research and development expenses may further increase with potential new collaborations and future acquisitions.
-However, we do not believe that it is possible at this time to accurately project total program-specific expenses through commercialization.
+We expect variability in our research and development expenses in future periods as our drug candidate development programs progress.
+The costs related to the implementation and expansion of clinical trial sites and related patient enrollment, monitoring, program management and manufacturing expenses for active pharmaceutical ingredient, or API, drug product and drug substance for current and future clinical trials will vary depending on clinical data results and our resources allocation priorities.
+In addition, our research and development expenses may increase with potential new collaborations and future acquisitions.
+We do not believe that it is possible at this time to accurately project total program-specific expenses through commercialization.
 There are numerous factors associated with the successful commercialization of any of our approved drugs or drug candidates for which we may receive marketing approval, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.
 In addition, future commercial and regulatory factors beyond our control will impact our clinical development programs and plans.

-During 2023, we expect our research and development expenses to be relatively consistent, as compared to 2022, as we continue to enhance operational efficiency across our portfolio while executing across our top priority programs.
-However, we expect that certain expenses will be variable depending on the timing of manufacturing batches, clinical trial enrollment and results and regulatory review of our ongoing clinical trial programs.
+During 2023, we expect our research and development expenses will decline, as compared to 2022, due to our focused approach towards optimizing operational efficiency across our portfolio while executing across our top priority programs.